A Healing Fungi (Candlesnuff)

 Explore the directory

 I hope you enjoy this new series of posts about the healing benefits of fungi (and mushrooms) which have been relied upon for centuries to provide a myriad of health and nutritional benefits.
-Make sure you know what to look out for when foraging in the wild and that you know how to clean and prepare any finds appropriately.
+Make sure you know what to look out for when foraging in the wild and that you know how to clean and prepare your finds appropriately.

 Thank you for joining me on this journey of discovery and I look forward to seeing you again soon.